Egusi Soup

 Egusi Soup and Pounded Yam

-You could also serve Egusi Soup with garri (granules made out of cassava/yucca root).
+You could also serve this soup with garri (fermented granules made out of cassava/yucca root).

 To make garri, you simply have to boil water and add the granules to it.
-You can see how I make garri in this video.
+You can see how I make garri in this okra soup video.

 Egusi Soup Served with Garri